garrandall/popular-music-data/tracks/lover-girl-teena-marie.md

 Coffee, tea or me, baby, touché au lait
 My opening line might be a bit passé
-But don't think that I don't know what I'm feeling for you 'Cause I got a vibe on you the first time that I saw you, whoa...
+But don't think that I don't know what I'm feeling for you 'Cause I got a vibe on you the first time that I saw you, whoa

 When the push comes to shove
 And you need a little love